-- ☐ Earrings stud earrings only are allowed for girls.
-Boys are NOT to wear earrings. - □ Other Jewelry Rings are not allowed.
+- Wearing make-up with the exception of mascara. - Earrings stud earrings only are allowed for girls.
+Boys are not authorized to wear earrings. - Other Jewelry Rings are not allowed.
 Only medical and religious bracelets and necklaces may be worn.
-Hair scrunchies may not be worn as jewelry. - Shoes only black leather shoes are allowed.
-No suede or brown shoes.
-Gym shoes must be all white or all grey.
-Crocs, flip flops, sandals and clog style shoes are not permitted.
-Snow boots are not allowed in Mass or class. - ☐ Hoodies are not allowed to be worn in church or in the classroom on Tuesdays. - □ Undergarments must not be visible. - ☐ Shirts must be tucked in at all times. - \Box Failure to wear a black belt daily, except gym days, for students in $3^{rd} 8^{th}$ grades.
+Hair scrunchies may not be worn as jewelry. - Shoes Students may wear white, gray, navy blue or black for daily attire (including Mass) and gym.
+Gym shoes must be all white, gray, navy blue or black tennis shoes/sneakers with light colored soles.
+Boots, Crocs, flip flops, sandals, and clog style shoes are not permitted.
+Snow boots are not allowed in Mass or class. - Nonuniform Hoodies are not allowed to be worn in church on Tuesdays or in the classrooms/hallways. - □ Undergarments must not be visible. - □ Shirts must be tucked in at all times. - □ Failure to wear a black belt, except gym days, for students in 3rd 8th grades.